contourpy/contourpy/docs/user_guide/fill_type.rst

 is one here.
 All of the boundary points are combined into a single array per chunk, there is no information on the relationship between the outer boundaries and their holes, and each outer is not necessarily stored contiguously with its corresponding holes.
-The first list contains the boundary points and the second list their corresponding ``matplotlib`` kind codes.
+The first list contains the boundary points and the second list their corresponding `Matplotlib`_ kind codes.

 For chunk ``j`` the combined points are ``filled[0][j]`` and the combined codes are ``filled[1][j]``.
 An empty chunk has ``None`` for each.
 The start of each polygon boundary is